-Slap on a hat: Outline the hat styles available at your school.
+Slap on a hat: Outline the hat styles accepted at your centre.

-- All students and staff are required to wear a broad-brimmed, legionnaire or bucket hat that protects the face, ears, and neck. - ✓ Baseball caps are not acceptable. - Consider this additional statement (if relevant). - The school has a limited number of spare hats available for student use.
+- ✓ All children and staff are required to wear a broad-brimmed, legionnaire or bucket hat that protects the face, ears, and neck. - ✓ Baseball caps are not acceptable.

+Consider this additional statement (if relevant).

+• The centre has a limited number of spare hats available for child use.